FAQ Customs Regulations and Procedures

 Some countries are subject to international sanctions that restrict the export of certain goods and services.
 These sanctions can be imposed by individual countries or by international organizations such as the United Nations, the European Union, or other regional groups.

-4. Nuclear Materials:
+4. Nuclear materials:

 5. Embargoes for political reasons: